The Role of ISAC in 6G Networks: Enabling Next-Generation Wireless Systems: Key Enabling Technologies

 Massive MIMO is a foundational technology for ISAC in 6G systems.
 It involves deploying a large number of antennas, often tens to hundreds, at the base station to enable high spatial resolution and directional beamforming.
 This large array configuration allows the system to serve multiple users simultaneously while also probing the environment for sensing, using the same hardware and waveform as shown in Fig.~\ref{fig:MIMO-ISAC}.
 The ability to form narrow beams improves SNR, enhances user throughput, and enables accurate target detection, range estimation, and angular localization.
 This capability is particularly valuable in use cases such as autonomous vehicles, aerial drones, and smart infrastructure, where real-time environmental awareness and high-capacity connectivity must coexist \cite{3.1.1.1},\cite{3.1.1.2}.

-The received signal at a base station equipped with massive MIMO for ISAC applications follows the same fundamental ISAC signal model introduced in Section~\ref{FIIV}, Eq.~\eqref{eq:basic_model1}.
-In this model, $y(t)$ is the received signal vector, $H_c$ is the communication channel matrix, and $x(t)$ is the transmitted signal carrying both communication and sensing components.
-The summation term models the backscattered signals from $L$ targets, where each target $i$ is characterized by a complex reflection coefficient $\alpha_i$, Doppler shift $f_{D,i}$, time delay $\tau_i$, and angle $\theta_i$.
-The vectors $\mathbf{a}_t(\theta_i)$ and $\mathbf{a}_r(\theta_i)$ denote the transmit and receive steering vectors associated with angle $\theta_i$, and $n(t)$ represents additive white Gaussian noise.
-This equation reflects how massive MIMO enables the joint decoding of user data via the communication channel $H_c$ and simultaneous estimation of target parameters through spatial and temporal signal processing.
-The large number of antennas allows the system to resolve multiple closely spaced users and targets, achieving high-resolution environmental sensing and spatial multiplexing of communication links within the same waveform and infrastructure \cite{3.1.1.3}.
+The received signal at a base station equipped with massive MIMO for ISAC sensing applications follows the sensing signal model derived in Section~\ref{subsec:DBP}, specifically Eq.~\eqref{eq:sensing_model}.
+In this model, the massive antenna array gain is captured in the high-dimensional steering vectors $\mathbf{a}_{rx, BS}$ and $\mathbf{a}_{tx, BS}$.
+The large number of antennas results in asymptotically orthogonal channel vectors, which allows the BS to distinguish the sensing echoes from user uplink signals and interference with high precision.
+Simultaneously, the downlink communication performance is governed by Eq.~\eqref{eq:comm_model}, where the massive array gain maximizes the received signal power at the UE via beamforming.
+This dual capability reflects how massive MIMO enables the joint decoding of user data and estimation of target parameters (range $\tau_{s,l}$, velocity $f_{D,l}$, and angle $\phi_{l}$) within the same infrastructure \cite{3.1.1.3}.

 In practical terms, massive MIMO systems employ beamforming techniques such as zero-forcing or minimum mean square error (MMSE) to spatially separate users and targets, improving accuracy and reliability.
 This capability makes massive MIMO a critical enabler of ISAC, providing the necessary spatial diversity and precision for next-generation intelligent and perceptive networks \cite{3.1.1.4}.